grawity/obml-parser/obml.md

 `link_target` can be an _url_, a _string_, or an unknown blob.

-### Links: 'I', 'S' chunks
+### Links: 'I' chunks

-Unknown region types.
-These follow the "region chunk" format.
+Unknown-purpose region.
+(Sometimes the first field contains a URL but sometimes it's empty.
+The second field seems to always contain 1 `medium` inside.)

 ### Links: 'N' chunks